GeoTop: Advancing Image Classification with Geometric-Topological Analysis: Methods

 The dataset comprises a balanced collection of benign and malignant skin moles, with images of dimensions $\left(3, 224, 224\right)$.
 It includes 1800 benign moles and 1497 malignant ones, and it was made available by \textit{The International Skin Imaging Collaboration} and can be found on the \textit{Kaggle} website under the name \underline{Skin Cancer: Malignant vs. Benign}.

-We initiate the dataset preprocessing by ensuring that the tumor occupies the highest pixel values in the image, with the lowest values designated for the background.
+We initiate the dataset preprocessing by ensuring that the tumour occupies the highest pixel values in the image, with the lowest values designated for the background.
 Subsequently, we center and normalise the images.

-Figure \ref{mole} presents grayscale representations of two images from the dataset: one depicting a benign mole and the other a malignant tumor, along with their respective excursion sets.
+Figure S6 presents grayscale representations of two images from the dataset: one depicting a benign mole and the other a malignant tumour, along with their respective excursion sets.
 In this representation, black signifies pixels with a value of $0$, while white represents pixels with a value of $1$.
 During the iterative thresholding process, as we progress from the highest to the lowest image values to construct the filtration, only pixels belonging to the mole become activated, distinguishing them from the background.
 By the end of the process, all pixels become white as we reach the minimum image value.